GrapeTree Reference Manual¶

 - Scaling: Increase/Decrease length of all branches.
 Click rewind icon to revert to default value.
 Use the slider to change the value, or enter a specific value into the box.

-- Collapse Branches: All branches shorter than specified length will be collapses and nodes will merged together.
+- Collapse Branches: All branches shorter than specified length will be collapsed and nodes will merge as appropriate.
 Branch length value is scaled to the branch lengths defined in the original tree data.
 Use the slider to change the value, or enter a specific value into the box.

 - Log Scale: All length of all branches will be scaled logarithmically.

-- Hide: Long branches will be transparent.
-They are interactive, but will not be shown on the tree.
+- Hide: Long branches will be invisible but remain interactive.
+Nodes will remain visible.

 - Shorten: Long branches will be cropped back to the specified branch length cutoff.
 Lines will be dashed to indicate affected branches.